lucasnbsb/Data-Structures-and-Algorithms/README.md

     - iterate first to create a counter map
     - iterate the keys and push them into a max heap
     - pop the heap k times
+### 416. Partition Equal Subset Sum
+    - Knapsack 0/1 for half the value of the sum.
 ### 547. Number of Provinces
     - Run union find.
     - after the union, if a union has been performed you can decrement a counter starting at the number of cities